Chart Color Schemes

 AreaSearch analysis reveals Clinton recording weaker employment conditions than most comparable areas nationwide

-This information is based on AreaSearch's aggregation of statistical area data.
-As of June 2025, Clinton had 3,531 residents employed with an unemployment rate of 6.7%, which is 2.5% higher than Rest of Qld's rate of 3.9%.
-Workforce participation in Clinton was at 64.5%, surpassing Rest of Qld's rate of 59.1%.
-The leading employment industries among Clinton residents are manufacturing, health care & social assistance, and retail trade.
+Over the past year, employment has remained relatively stable.
+As of September 2025, 3,483 residents are employed, with an unemployment rate of 6.3% compared to Rest of Qld's 4.1%.
+Workforce participation in Clinton is high at 64.5%, above Rest of Qld's 59.1%.
+Key employment industries include manufacturing, health care & social assistance, and retail trade.

 Frequently Asked Questions - Employment